mendersoftware/mender-docs/08.Server-integration/03.Mutual-TLS-authentication/02.Evaluation-with-docker-compose/docs.md

 ## Verify that the device is accepted

-If everything went as intended, your device shows up as `accepted` status in the Mender Server.
+If everything went as intended, your device shows up with an `accepted` status in the Mender Server.
 You can log in to the Mender UI to ensure your device appears on the device list and reports inventory.

 If your device is not showing up, make sure you installed the certificates correctly - both on the server and on the device.
 Check client logs and/or server logs for error messages that can identify what is wrong.
 See the [troubleshooting section on connecting devices](../../301.Troubleshoot/05.Device-Runtime/docs.md#mender-server-connection-issues) in this case.